bastiennicoud/larasta/README.md

 ```

 ### 4. Install dependencies
-Go to our project folder and run the installation of laravel dependencies.
+Go to your project folder and run the installation of laravel dependencies.

 ```bash
 cd /path/to/your/local/clone/of/larasta